 2. Cascade Mountain

 Distance: 5.6 miles

 Cascade Mountain is located in the Adirondacks and is one of the famous 46 above 4,000 feet.
 If you are looking to summit a mountain and catch incredible views from the top, Cascade Mountain is one of the best options because the trail is shorter and less challenging than the other 45.

-When hiking Cascade, if you are feeling adventurous you can also hike the nearby Porter Mountain by only adding another mile onto your trip.
+When hiking Cascade, if you are feeling adventurous you can also hike the nearby Porter Mountain by only adding another mile to your trip.
 Cascade has much better views than Porter but if you want to hike all 46 above 4,000, this is a quick way to complete two!

 This is an extremely popular trail and can get busy during the day.
 We recommend leaving in the wee hours of the morning to experience the beauty of sunrise at the summit.

 3. Mount Marcy

 Distance: 14 miles

 Mount Marcy is the tallest mountain in New York with an elevation of 5,344 feet.
 As you can probably imagine, getting up there is quite the climb.
 This hike takes a grueling 10 hours round trip but if you’re up for the challenge, the hard work is all worth it once you get to the top and are rewarded with the best mountain views in the state.

 Despite being difficult, this trail is very popular among experienced hikers because of its long and gradual beginning and steep and challenging end.